Roman-Flossler/Grid-Overflow/README.md

 .

-😎 You can try this example at https://www.flor.cz/gridOverflow
+😎 You can try above example at https://www.flor.cz/gridOverflow

 Grid Overflow can be used with any framework, here is the React demo - https://codesandbox.io/p/sandbox/cool-albattani-c7gm6s